hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

               ... }

-If there is no password to the account, set the password to the empty string "".
-(This is also the default.)
+If there is no password to the account, set the password to the empty string ``""``.
+(This is the default.)

-The multiple storage extension uses a similar syntax; a configuration is placed into a "hosts-databases" list instead of into a "hosts-database" entry, as in:
+The multiple storage extension uses a similar syntax; a configuration is placed into a ``hosts-databases`` list instead of into a ``hosts-database`` entry, as in:

 ::

    "Dhcp4": { "hosts-databases": [ { "type": "mysql", ... }, ... ], ... }

-For additional Cassandra-specific parameters, see :ref:`cassandra-database-configuration4`.
+For Cassandra-specific parameters, see :ref:`cassandra-database-configuration4`.

+If the same host is configured both in-file and in-database, Kea does not issue a warning, as it would if both were specified in the same data source.
+Instead, the host configured in-file has priority over the one configured in-database.

 .. _read-only-database-configuration4:

-Using Read-Only Databases for Host Reservations with DHCPv4
+Using Read-Only Databases for Host Reservations With DHCPv4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some deployments the database user whose name is specified in the
+In some deployments, the user whose name is specified in the
 database backend configuration may not have write privileges to the
 database.
 This is often required by the policy within a given network to
 secure the data from being unintentionally modified.
 In many cases